jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 Now the data could be cleaned; using data manipulation language, nan values were updated to be set equal to null, decimal places were truncated to desired precisions, REGEXP was used to remove undesired spaces and special characters, and some fields were transformed to be more workable.

-A second staging table was then implemented in the pipeline to appropriately define data types and store clean data as a backup:
+A second staging table was then implemented in the pipeline to appropriately define data types and act as a fail-safe, preserving a finalized version of the cleaned data:

 ```sql
 CREATE TABLE TESS_VSC_datatype_staging AS